-Studies show that 70% of Americans are stressed over money.**
+Studies show that 70% of Americans are stressed over money and look for tips to consolidate debt.**

 Debt remains an issue for most Americans, regardless of income.
 Those earning between $50,000 and $100,000 report having: